michaeljoseph04/gis_intro/ReadMe.md

 (As an aside, this detaching and re-attaching geometries here has to be done because `sf` can't yet join spatial objects to spatial objects directly.
 But as you can see, it  makes intuitive sense from within the workflow to see geometry data as "sticky": the workflow is from extracting and manipulating the spatial data *variables* like any other tidy data, then joining the variables back to the data they came from, when they want to be used in context with all the other variables.
 The `sf` workflow just allows the geometries to unstick and stick back on when we want them.)

 # Visualizing
 As mentioned above, we have to join the count data back to the original neighborhood data in order to see it in context with the rest of the variables.
-Just as in any GIS interface, there's no need for any spatial joins here at all, but just a joining of the data: `sf` lets me just do this with a simple `left_join()` on the *S_HOOD* variable:
+Just as in any GIS interface, there's no need for any spatial joins here at all, but just a joining of the data: `sf` lets me just do this with a simple `left_join()` on the *S_HOOD* variable.
 ```
 neighborhood_collisions <- left_join(neighborhoods,
                                      collisions_count,